giantpinkwalrus/teamboard-test/robot-framework/customer_journey_cases/first_customer_journey.rst

 	#Test Template     Login With Invalid Credentials Should Fail
 	Resource          resource.txt

-Evelyn Scot has forget her user account and tryes first login in using another account name.
+Evelyn has forget her user account and tryes first login in using another account name.

 .. code:: robotframework